Raiden Tameemon: Professional sumo career

 In 1789, the shikona (wrestler name) "Raiden", which means "thunder bolt", appeared in the banzuke ranking, although Raiden did not have his debut until fall 1790.
 Raiden was ranked as a sekiwake, as was common practice then.
 He had the best record in the basho (tournament) without a defeat.
 After Tanikaze's death, Raiden was promoted to ōzeki in March 1795, a rank he retained for nearly 17 years.
 Between November 1793 and April 1800, Raiden finished with the best record in all tournaments he participated in, ahead of the other great fighters of his time, Tanikaze and Onogawa.
-After 1800, he remained dominant, and sumo officials even disallowed him to use his favourite techniques in order to keep his matches interesting.
+After 1800, he remained dominant, and sumo officials even disallowed him to use his favorite techniques in order to keep his matches interesting.

 Of the 35 tournaments in which he participated (there were only two basho a year at the time), Raiden had the best record in no fewer than 28.
 In seven of those, he won without suffering a single defeat or draw.
 In total, he achieved 254 victories and only ten defeats, a winning percentage of 96.2, an all-time record.
 His longest winning streaks were eleven consecutive tournaments, or 44 bouts.
 Raiden's championships are, however, regarded as unofficial by the Japan Sumo Association, as before the current yūshō system was established in 1909, there was no prize given for individual performances in tournaments.

 Retirement from sumo

 Finally, in spring 1811, Raiden retired from sumo at the age of 43.
 He became chairman of the sumo association of Izumo Province (in today's Shimane Prefecture), where his sponsor daimyō resided.
 In 1816, he moved to Edo and finished his diary Shokoku Sumo Hikae-cho ("journal of sumo in various regions"), which describes his time as an active wrestler since 1789.

 After his death, he was buried in Akasaka in Edo.
 Two locks of his hair are buried in other graves which are located in his home village and in Matsue in Shimane.

 When Raiden was still an active wrestler, his home village's residents built monuments honoring his parents.
 Raiden himself contributed a sake barrel made of stone in memory of his father.
-Since his death, Raiden has appeared not only as subject of a number of statues, but also on postage stamps, beer labels, and manga.
+Since his death, Raiden has appeared not only as subject of a number of statues, but also on postage stamps, beer labels, anime and manga.